abrisse16/42-cub3d/README.md

 ```

 **3. Horizontal Grid Intersection Algorithm**
-The algorithm employs a **grid-stepping technique** to find where the ray intersects horizontal grid lines.
-Starting from the player position, it calculates the first horizontal grid line the ray will cross, then steps incrementally along the ray until hitting a wall or reaching map boundaries.
+The algorithm employs a **DDA-based grid-stepping technique** to find where the ray intersects horizontal grid lines.
+This approach implements the core DDA principle by calculating exact distances to grid boundaries rather than using fixed step sizes.

+Starting from the player position, the algorithm:
+1. **Identifies the first horizontal grid line** the ray will cross based on the ray's direction
+2. **Calculates the exact intersection point** using trigonometric relationships
+3. **Determines optimal step sizes** to jump precisely from one grid line to the next
+4. **Iteratively steps along grid boundaries** until hitting a wall or reaching map limits

+**Why This Approach Works:**
+- **Guaranteed Detection**: Since walls align with grid boundaries, checking every grid line intersection ensures no walls are missed
+- **Adaptive Stepping**: Step sizes automatically adjust to the ray's angle, maintaining efficiency across all directions
+- **Mathematical Precision**: Intersections are calculated exactly, not approximated through sampling

 The stepping process uses **trigonometric relationships** to determine both the intersection points and the incremental steps needed to move from one grid line to the next.